Being the continuation of InstaPunk and InstaPunk Rules

 The problem category is that celebs are part of a media environment that has been fine-tuned to dial up the violence regarding Trump and the people around him.

-Unlike most of the people I see parading their memes and condescending one-liners on Facebook, there’s a whole world of other distinctly lowbrow sites overflowing with people who sound exactly like Bruce Springsteen, Robert De Niro, Rosie O’Donnell, Ellen Barkin, Mia Farrow, and Kathy Griffin, they are impervious to logic, factual rebuttals, proofs of AI fraud in photos and videos, and there has never been an accusation against Trump so over the top that they don’t believe it fanatically the first time they hear it.
+Unlike most of the people I see parading their memes and condescending one-liners on Facebook, there’s a whole world of other distinctly lowbrow sites overflowing with people who sound exactly like Bruce Springsteen, Robert De Niro, Rosie O’Donnell, Ellen Barkin, Mia Farrow, and Kathy Griffin.
+They are impervious to logic, factual rebuttals, proofs of AI fraud in photos and videos, and there has never been an accusation against Trump so over the top that they don’t believe it fanatically the first time they hear it.

 This is mental illness, and the pot is coming to a boil.
 I asked the Collins Dictionary people for two definitions.